Originally designed in 1960, Heath’s Rim Line

 The color palette came out of our collaboration with Tartine, a beloved San Francisco bakery who opened a new space that same year: Tartine Manufactory

 , at Heath SF.
-We worked directly with Tartine founders Elisabeth Prueitt and Chad Robertson to design unique dinnerware for Tartine Manufactory — and the resulting collection available for purchase online and in our showrooms.
+We worked directly with Tartine founders Elisabeth Prueitt and Chad Robertson to design a unique dinnerware palette for Tartine Manufactory — and the resulting glazes are available for purchase online and in our showrooms.

 , and the warm, matte Cocoa is part of the Coupe Line

 .
 In keeping with our commitment to sustainability and the longevity of good design, these glazes make it easy to integrate new pieces you already own, no matter what collection.

 It felt natural to work with Tartine: we share similar values, like a deep-rooted commitment to craft, materiality, design, and community.
 The actual design process took many elements into consideration, comments Heath co-owner and Creative Director Catherine Bailey.
 “We felt that the dinnerware should complement the food, of course, but also the materials and architecture of the space.
 Chad and Liz were talking about new ways of making some simple foods, perfecting some of their classics while trying new things.
 At the same time, Commune Design, working closely with Chad and Liz, was proposing the use of really honest and utilitarian materials: wood, copper, concrete, and even unglazed ceramic tile (ours, of course!).
 The Rim Line makes the raw clay an integral part of the palette rather than the background.”

 With the bold splash of Tartine Teal next to Sand and Cocoa, as well as the natural clay rim, the new palette makes a well-balanced dinnerware setting.
 If you’re ready to start fresh, the new Shotwell setting (top), includes all of the new glaze offerings, and is available in 3-piece